javrasya/django-river/README.rst

 Contributors are welcome.
 Come and give a hand :-)
 ---------------------------------------------------

-River is an open source and always free workflow framework for ``Django`` which support on the fly changes instead of hardcoding states, transitions and authorization rules.
+River is an open source workflow framework for ``Django`` which support on the fly changes instead of hardcoding states, transitions and authorization rules.

 The main goal of developing this framework is **to be able to edit any